rolo-repo/remote_air_conditioner/Readme.md

 Fill up all the form details

-Apon submit the device will restart and connect to your home network.
+After submit ,the device will restart and connect to your home network.

 Once connected following urls are supported :